 Supplemental assessment tools

 The gold standard for diagnosis is intra-compartmental manometry, which must be performed at rest, then 1 and 5 minutes post symptom-provoking exercise.
 This can be performed with fluid-filled catheters (needle, wick, or slit), transducer-tipped catheters, or solid-state transducer intra-compartment catheters (STIC).
 All instruments are reported to have comparable accuracy if used properly.
-Potential confounding variables include catheter depth, insertion distance and angle, underlying structures, muscle contraction and position of lower extremity.
-Though highly debated, the most widely accepted diagnostic values are 15mm Hg at rest, 30mm Hg at 1-minute post-exercise, and 20mm Hg at 5-minutes post-exercise.19
+Potential confounding variables include catheter depth, insertion distance and angle, underlying structures, muscle contraction and position of the lower extremity.
+Though highly debated, the most widely accepted diagnostic values are 15 mm Hg at rest, 30 mm Hg at 1-minute post-exercise, and 20 mm Hg at 5-minutes post-exercise.28

-Use of running shoes with a minimal heel and sole can reduce IMP by greater than 20mm Hg secondary to biofeedback, which naturally encourages a forefoot running technique resulting in a decreased plantarflexion angle at heel strike and reduced eccentric contraction of anterior tibialis muscle due to reduced duration of plantarflexion.11
+Use of running shoes with a minimal heel and sole can reduce IMP by greater than 20 mm Hg secondary to biofeedback, which naturally encourages a forefoot running technique resulting in a decreased plantarflexion angle at heel strike and reduced eccentric contraction of anterior tibialis muscle due to reduced duration of plantarflexion.14

 Available or current treatment guidelines

 The mainstay of treatment is medical and rehabilitation management with activity modification, avoidance of provocation, rest, ice, stretching, and anti-inflammatory medications until resolution of symptoms.
 Other measures include deep tissue massage, osteopathic manipulative treatment, therapeutic ultrasound, orthotics and change of footwear.
-Unfortunately, symptoms tend to recur with reintroduction of the aggravating activity; however, studies examining the effect of forefoot running (FFR) biomechanics on LLECS renew hope of non-surgical treatment for running-induced LLECS in the 89% of shod runners with a rearfoot strike pattern.20 In one study, patients who completed 6 weeks of FFR training returned to play, reduced their pain, and improved their performance.13 In cases that fail conservative efforts, elective surgical intervention should be considered.
+Unfortunately, symptoms tend to recur with reintroduction of the aggravating activity; however, studies examining the effect of forefoot running (FFR) biomechanics on LLECS renew hope of non-surgical treatment for running-induced LLECS in the 89% of shod runners with a rearfoot strike pattern.31 In one study, patients who completed 6 weeks of FFR training returned to play, reduced their pain, and improved their performance.16 In addition to implementing a FFR pattern to reduce loading of anterior and lateral compartments, formal gait retraining recommendations also include increasing cadence >180 steps/min to reduce stride length and adopting a more upright running posture to minimize ground reaction forces.32 In cases that fail conservative efforts, elective surgical intervention should be considered.

 At different disease stages

-- If LLECS converts to an ACS, patient requires emergent fasciotomy by an orthopaedic surgeon.
+If LLECS converts to an ACS, patients require emergent fasciotomy by an orthopaedic surgeon.

-- Encourage conservative management.
-If inflaming activity is running, undergo gait analysis and subsequent training to develop forefoot running pattern.
-Barefoot running or minimalistic shoes may help achieve this goal; however, they should not act as a substitute for professional guidance as one study demonstrated a low-conversion rate to FFR following an 8-week graduated running program without formal gait coaching.21,22
+Encourage conservative management.
+If the inflaming activity is running, undergo gait analysis and subsequent training to develop forefoot running pattern and other retraining strategies.32 Barefoot running or minimalistic shoes may help achieve this goal; however, they should not act as a substitute for professional guidance as one study demonstrated a low-conversion rate to FFR following an 8-week graduated running program without formal gait coaching.33,34

 Coordination of care